Adding Short Form Audio Posts to MŌN

 When we started the project, the founder presented us with an initial design mockup of how memos might be integrated.
 In his design, memos, rooms, and podcasts all existed as horizontal carousels on a single home screen.
 But as we were ideating, we realized it might be more intuitive for each type of content to have its own page.

-But we wanted to validate this assumption, so we made some quick mock ups in and ran A/B tests with a handful of tasks.
+We wanted to validate this assumption, so we made some quick mock ups and ran A/B tests with tasks geared towards understanding where the users thought the content to be.
 The results spoke for themselves.
 The multi-page approach was immediately more intuitive, and made users feel more confident.

 Final Designs